-Department mail for students are placed in a filing cabinet in the room next to reception on the $12^{th}$ floor of the ICE building.
-There are 26 files, one for each letter of the alphabet.
-The letter corresponds to the first letter of your last name (eg.) all mail for Bill Jones would be placed in file J. Mail that does not have a proper mailing address will be placed inside a box (outlined in red) and this mail will be sent back if unclaimed after one month.
-All mail will be inserted into the appropriate file, except for large items, in which case an email will be sent indicating where it may be claimed.
+Department mail for students is placed in a filing cabinet in the room next to reception on the 12th floor of the ICE building.
+There are 26 files one for each letter of the alphabet.
+The letter corresponds to the first letter of your last name (e.g. all mail for Bob Jones would be placed in file J.) All mail will be inserted into the appropriate file, except for large items, in which case an email will be sent indicating where it may be claimed.
 All personal mail must be sent to a home address or post office box.